-Leaves appear on the trees
+Spring leaves appear on the trees

 You’ll smell wild garlic in the woods

-Bees make an appearance
+Bees make a spring appearance

-The first Queen bees tend to emerge on the first warm days in spring, followed by the mining bees who exit their underground cells.
+The first Queen bees tend to emerge on the first warm days in spring.
+Followed by the mining bees who exit their underground cells.
 You’ll also notice the first butterflies who are attracted by the newly blossomed flowers.

 Frogs mate from January onwards, and if you have a pond, you’ll notice the tiny black eggs surrounded by the protective frogspawn.
 The frogspawn protects the eggs from would-be predators.

-Birds come and go, and sing!
+Birds come, go, and sing!

-You’ll notice them building their nest, which takes them a few days and is specific to their species, and you’ll begin to hear the dawn chorus, where birds sing to signal that they’ve found a territory and they’re about to build a nest.
+You’ll notice them building their nest, which takes them a few days and is specific to their species, and you’ll begin to hear the dawn chorus, where birds sing to signal that they’ve found territory and they’re about to build a nest.
 Most species use twigs, moss, grass, mud, and feathers to make their comfy new abode.